You are here

 - if there are ampules in the medical emergency drugs kit, there must be adequate numbers of suitable needles and syringes.

-- Oxygen cylinders should be easily portable but also allow adequate flow rates, for example 15 litres per minute for up to 30 minutes or until an ambulance arrives, or the patient fully recovers.
-Consider what size of cylinder to use and whether you need a second one in case the first is at risk of running out.
+- Oxygen cylinders should be easily portable but must allow adequate flow rate (for example 15 L min) for thirty minutes or until the arrival of emergency services.
+Local policy should dictate the precise size of cylinder and whether a second cylinder is needed in case the first one is at risk of running out.

 - Quality Assurance Process: At least every week, check: